My brother-in-law, Bill McGowan, passed away unexpectedly last week.

 If you let it,

-Grief will reconnect and reshape and restart your heart.
+Grief will reconnect, reshape and restart your heart.

-Memories that see the sun and feel the darkness.
+Memories that see the sun but feel the darkness.

-That challenge us to reach through the darkness and the slivered shadows of light that lie beyond the layers, to a place of radical reverence and pure joy.
+That challenge us to reach through the slivered shadows of light to a place of radical reverence and pure joy.

-Radical reverence for Life and the pure joy of living.
+Radical reverence for life and the pure joy of living it.

-So if grief is a necessary process to losing someone – at any time, I will pray for the willingness to accept mine – eventually – and allow grief to visit, until it feels directly proportionate to the reverent joy we all felt when Bill was alive and we had the pleasure of his company.
+So, if grief is necessary to the process of losing someone, I will pray for the willingness to accept mine–eventually, and allow grief to visit until it feels directly proportionate to the reverent joy we felt when Bill was alive, and we had the pleasure of his company.

 That’s when I’ll know it’s overstayed its welcome.